How To Install a Bathroom Faucet

 In general, the faucet you purchase will come with the parts needed for installation except for the lines used to connect the valves to the water supply.
 Unless you are replacing an existing wall-mounted faucet, this type of faucet will require rerouting plumbing behind the wall.

-- Remove all items from under the sink.
+- When beginning bathroom sink faucet installation, remove all items from under the sink.
 Place a bucket, pan or rags under the work area to catch any water from disconnected lines.

 - Turn off the hot- and cold-water supply lines at the shut-off valves beneath the sink.
 If there are no shut-off valves, turn off the main water supply.

 - Turn the faucet on to release pressure in the water lines and let drip until empty.